Integrate Catalyst SD-WAN Manager with Security Cloud Control

 Step 5

-Select Blocked from the dropdown on the right of the dashlet; by default, Allowed is selected.
+Select Blocked in the drop-down near the dashlet.
+By default, Allowed is selected.

 Step 6

-Click the event you want to view on the Catalyst SD-WAN Manager.
+Click the event you want to view in Catalyst SD-WAN Manager.

-A cross-launch window of the Catalyst SD-WAN Manager Monitor page opens.
+A cross-launch window of the Catalyst SD-WAN Manager Monitor page appears.

 Step 7